-Net cash used in operating activities was \$22.3 million for the year ended December 31, 2017 compared to \$17.6 million for the year ended December 31, 2016.
+Net cash used in operating activities was \$25.5 million, \$22.3 million, and \$17.6 million for the years ended December 31, 2018, 2017 and 2016, respectively.
 The use of cash in these periods resulted primarily from our losses from operations, as adjusted for non-cash charges for stock-based compensation, and changes in our working capital accounts.